koka-lang/libmprompt/README.md

   efficient algebraic effect handlers in C (with a similar interface as [libhandler]).

 Enjoy,
-  Daan Leijen and KC S.
+  Daan Leijen and KC Sivaramakrishnan.

 Todos: